Skip to Content

 We are prepared to handle any medical emergency you may have 24 hours a day, seven days a week.

 All five of our ER locations host teams of board-certified physicians, nurses and healthcare professionals who are specially trained to deliver emergency medical services at a moment's notice.
-We offer ERs at our two hospitals, HCA Florida Ocala Hospital and HCA Florida West Marion Hospital and three additional freestanding ERs to provide emergency care close to home.
+We offer ERs at our two hospitals, HCA Florida Ocala Hospital and HCA Florida West Marion Hospital and five additional freestanding ERs to provide emergency care close to home.

 Related Specialties